 Tip: Jump and scoot.
 It sounds like a dance, huh?
-I saw him do it though.
+I saw him do it, though.
 It works when an edge is just a hair off lining up flush.

 Another tip: Get your wood from the lumberyard.
 While Lowes and Home Depot are cool for all kinds of stuff, the lumber yard has better, straighter boards at better prices.

 Once all the pieces are laid and drilled securely into place, take a breather.
-Woo was plumb wore out by this point.

 Seriously, you must be sure to take care of yourself, especially if you are not used to hard manual labor in the heat.

 Be sure to stay hydrated and take breaks.